Celerway/metamorphosis/README.md

 ## Development

-You'll need an .env file to run this locally or command line options.
-I recommend having a ssh port forward to a Kafka server.
+You'll need an .env file to run this locally or use command line options.
+Personally I've been running with Red Panda in a container and a local Mosquitto broker or an EMQX broker in a container.

 Suggested `.env` file:
 ```